CoasterFan5/biotrack-unity/README.md

 }
 ```

 Setting `doContinue` to true will allow the user to continue playing the game.
-This is useful for games that have multiple levels or rounds and you want to award points for each round in realtime.
+This is useful for games that have multiple levels or rounds and you want to award points for each round.

 ```csharp
 public void WinCondition() {